 A power struggle developed between Albany and David.
 As their rivalry grew more intense the country was effectively divided into 2 factions.

-In 1400 David married Marjorie Douglas, daughter of Archibald the 3rd Earl of Douglas and his wife Joan, at Bothwell Church.
+In 1400, instead of remarrying Elizabeth Dunbar, David married Marjorie Douglas, daughter of Archibald the 3rd Earl of Douglas and his wife Joan, at Bothwell Church.
 She and David would have no children.